PollyEdaline/ReloadCounter/README.md

 Reload Counter
 ====
 Displays your current remaining full reloads instead of your remaining ammo.
-I made this for a certain person who has OCD for accessibility reasons.
+I made this for someone with OCD for accessibility reasons.

 ## Known issues